 For a more general article on real estate tax proration go here.

-Property taxes in Cook County are annually paid in two equal installments and are paid in arrears, which means the taxes paid in 2011 are really for government services rendered in 2010.
-Since Cook County has adopted an accelerated billing method, the first installment of taxes is 55% of the previous year's total tax amount.
-It is considered accelerated billing because a tax is levied on real estate without the County ascertaining the tax rates (in other words, a portion of the tax is paid before the amount of tax is calculated).
+Real estate taxes in Cook County are annually paid in two installments (typically due about March 1st and August 1st) and are paid in arrears, which means the taxes paid in 2018 are for taxes accrued in 2017.
+Cook County has adopted an accelerated billing method, which means the first installment of taxes is 55% of the previous year's total tax amount.
+It is considered accelerated billing because a tax is levied on real estate without the County ascertaining the tax rates (in other words, a portion of the tax is paid before the actual amount of tax is calculated).
 Therefore, the first installment of taxes alone cannot be used to determine the entire year's tax obligation, because the entire year's tax obligation has not yet been calculated.

-To prorate Cook County taxes for a home sale, one must look to the last ascertainable full tax year.
-For example, if a home was bought in May of 2011, at a time when the taxes for 2010 were being paid, then 2009 will be the last fully ascertainable tax year, because the second installment of the 2010 taxes had not yet been calculated.
-Once the most recent fully ascertainable tax year has been found, look to the real estate contract to see if a the taxes should be prorated at a higher amount than 100% (typically taxes are prorated between 105% and 115% of the most recent fully ascertainable tax year).
-Finally, determine the closing date, because this will be the last day for the seller, and the first day for the buyer, to take advantage of the government services afforded by the taxes.
-Now let's prorate:
+To prorate Cook County taxes for a home sale, look to the last ascertainable full tax year.
+For example, if a home sale occurred in May of 2018, at a time when the taxes for 2017 were being paid, then 2016 will be the last fully ascertainable tax year, because the 2017 taxes had not yet been calculated (bills are typically published in June showing the full year tax less the March payment).
+Once the most recent full tax year has been found, look to the real estate contract to determine the proration rate (typically between 105% and 110%).
+Finally, determine the closing date and count the number of days into the year the date represents (June 15th is 166 days).
+Let's prorate!

 By Matthew A. Quick Terminating the lease of a tenant can be tricky, mainly because of the rules involved.
 The situations where particular attention needs to be paid concern tenancies from year to year, month to month, and week to week (these tenancies are also known as a periodic tenancies).